-The Panagia Asinou church is located at the mountains of Troodos, at the centre part of Cyprus.
+The church of Panagia Asinou is located in the mountains of Troodos, in the centre of Cyprus.

-At this church are some of the greatest monuments of Byzantine art.
+Some of the greatest monuments of Byzantine art are located at this church.
 It concerns iconographies in churches which are saved from various phases of the Byzantine and Meta-Byzantine art dated from the 11th until 19th century.
 Then of these churches have been added to the catalogue of the UNESCO World Heritage Programme.

-The church of Forviotissa more commonly known as Panagia of Asinou, is located at the mountain range of Troodos.
-It is built at the east bank of a small river, three kilometres south of the village Nikitari.
+The church of Forviotissa more commonly known as Panagia of Asinou, is located in the Troodos Mountain Range.
+It is built on the east bank of a small river, three kilometres south of the village Nikitari.
 Since 1985, it has been included along with another nine churches which have iconographies in the UNESCO World Heritage Programme.

-It is the Monastery of Forvion , from where its name comes from.
-On an inscription which is dated to 1105/6 and which is located on top of the south entrance of the temple is the head priest of the monastery, Magistrate Nikiforos Ishirios and later monk Nikolaos.
+The church received the name Forviotissa from the Monastery of Forvion , acccording to an inscription which is dated to 1105/6.
+The inscription is located on top of the south entrance of the temple.
+The head priest of the monastery was Magistrate Nikiforos Ishirios and later monk Nikolaos.
 The foundation of the Monastery is dated to 1099, while it continued to operate during the Turkish occupation, until the end of the 18th century which is when it was abandoned.

 The church is made up of two parts: the one room arched temple and the narthika which was added during the middle of the 12th century.
 The side walls of the narthika, end at an arch which is considered an affect from Constantinople.
 The temple was already covered with a wooden roof with flat roof tiles from the 12thcentury, Today there are no traced from the other monastery buildings.